 On April 7, 1933, President Franklin Roosevelt took the first step toward ending Prohibition and signed a law that allowed people to brew and sell beer, in the United States, as long as it remained below 4.0% alcohol by volume (ABV).
 Beer drinkers celebrated and were happy to be able to purchase beer again for the first time in thirteen years.

 Our research found this day was created as National Beer Day by Justin Smith, a Richmond, Virginia Craft Beer Examiner, and his friend Mike Connolly from Liverpool, England.
-April 7th was chosen because the Cullen-Harrison Act was signed into law and became active on this day.
+April 7th corresponds with the date the Cullen-Harrison Act was signed into law and became active.
 In 2009, Smith and Connolly created a National Beer Day Facebook page.
-From this page, they invited friends to join, and word has spread to many sources that April 7 is National Beer Day.
+From this page, they invited friends to join, and word spread to many sources.

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day® with National Day Calendar®!